 Founder and Interim Executive Director

 In early 2014, David’s interests began to focus on the field of Permaculture design.
 After much reading he took Geoff Lawton’s on-line Permaculture Design course, and later, spent six weeks working at Lawton’s Permaculture site in Jordan.
-Along the way he created a plan to turn Sustainable Future’s building and property into a Permaculture Research Institute that would become part of a growing international network.
+The Sustainable Future Center incorporated as a non-profit in 2015.

 David was selected as a White House “Champion of Change in Corporate Environmental Sustainability" in 2012.
 That award recognized the central

 theme of David’s life and his career.
 He has long sought to eliminate waste, promote efficiency, and preserve the world for future generations.